manetu/security-token/README.md

 ## Building

-Make sure the following software is installed
+Make sure the following software is installed.

 * Golang env version 1.18 or above

 ```shell
 make bin
 ```

-Executing this command should result in the binary 'manetu-security-token' within your current working directory.
+This command should result in the binary 'manetu-security-token' within your current working directory.

 # Usage